tom-p-huck/mypage/README.md

   </a>
 </p>

 The goal of my lecture is to provide a basic introduction to control theory for computer scientists.
 Therefore, the slides are somewhat simplified compared to a full-fledged control theory course.
-However, I believe they are excellent for getting a first grasp and undestand the essentials.
-Unfortunately, the slides are currently available in German language only.
-For an English introduction that features a bit more detail, I recommend this [Book by Steven A. Frank ](https://link.springer.com/book/10.1007/978-3-319-91707-8) which is available on the Springer website free of charge.
+However, I believe they are excellent for getting a first grasp and understanding the essentials.
+Unfortunately, the slides are currently available in German only.
+For an English introduction that features a bit more detail, I recommend this [Book by Steven A. Frank](https://link.springer.com/book/10.1007/978-3-319-91707-8), which is available on the Springer website free of charge.